 How to apply: Fill out an online application at http://www.asm.wisc.edu/event-grants/

-• Honoraria: No University of Wisconsin student or faculty member may receive honoraria.
-Total honoraria capped at $4,000.
+- Honoraria: No University of Wisconsin student or faculty member may receive honoraria.
+Total honoraria capped at $4,000 and is prorated based on thenumber of attendees expected.

-• Travel: For performers, speakers, or other individuals invited by the RSO to educate at the event.
+- Travel: For performers, speakers, or other individuals invited by the RSO to educate at the event.
 No University of Wisconsin student or faculty member may receive travel funds.
-If you are applying for flights, please note all flights must be booked through Travel, Inc.
+If you are applying for flights, please note all flights must be booked through through the UW’s contracted travel agency.

-• Program Supplies: For the event.
-All program supplies must be disposable and non-reusable.
+- Program Supplies: For the event.
+All program supplies must be intended for one-time use.

 What is not funded:

-• Food or beverages, or items associated with food and beverages
+- Food or beverages, or items associated with food and beverages, such as

-• Events open to the public (unless RSO has department support)
+- Events open to the public, other than guests of the RSO (unless RSO has department support)

-Deadline/Timeline: The application opens late July and will remain open until funds are expired.
+Deadline/Timeline: The application opens mid-August and will remain open until funds are expired.
 Registered student organizations must apply 6 weeks (42 FULL days) prior to their event.
-Applicants will have a hearing in front of Grant Allocation Committee 2-5 weeks after the application has been submitted.
-In this hearing, two student grant contacts from the student organization will go over the grant application and answer questions from the Grant Allocation Committee.
+Applicants will have a hearing on a Tuesday evening in front of Grant Allocation Committee after the application has been submitted.
+Hearings are scheduled based on the date of the event, rather than the date of submission.
+At this hearing, two student grant contacts from the student organization will go over the grant application and answer questions from the Grant Allocation Committee.
 If awarded funds, the student organization will receive an award notice within 24 hours following the hearing.
 After receiving the award notice, the two student grant contacts from the organization must meet with ASM Financial Staff BEFORE spending any award money.
 The Grant Allocation Committee cannot fund anything (or reimburse for anything) that was purchased before the grant hearing, approval, or before the meeting with the Finance Staff.

-Who to contact for specific questions: The ASM Grant Allocation Chair: grants@asm.wisc.edu or the ASM Event Fund Financial Specialist: solovey@wisc.edu .
+Who to contact for specific questions: The ASM Grant Allocation Committee Chair: grants@asm.wisc.edu or the ASM Event Fund Advisor: solovey@wisc.edu .

 How to apply: Fill out an online application at http://www.asm.wisc.edu/travel-grants/

-• Registration Fees: For UW-Madison RSO student members.
-Separate registration food costs cannot be covered by the ASM travel grant.
+- Registration Fees: For UW-Madison RSO student members.
+Separate registration food costs or other upgrades cannot be covered by the ASM travel grant.

-• Transit Costs: For UW-Madison RSO student members.
+- Transit Costs: For UW-Madison RSO student members.
 If you are applying for ground travel, please note that ground travel (fleet, rental car, or personal vehicle) requires the driver to be an authorized driver with UW Risk Management.
 RSOs cannot be supported for ground travel unless they are authorized.
-If you are applying for flights, please note all flights must be booked through Travel, Inc.
+If you are applying for flights, please note all flights must be booked through UW’s contracted Travel Agency.

 What is not funded:

-• Travel that the RSO has already fundraised specifically for.
+- Travel that the RSO has already fundraised specifically for.
+While fundraising

-Deadline/Timeline: The application opens late July and will remain open until funds are expired.
+Deadline/Timeline: The application opens late Auguest and will remain open until funds are expired.
 Registered student organizations must apply 6 weeks prior to their travel.
-Applicants will have a hearing in front of Grant Allocation Committee 2-5 weeks after the application has been submitted.
-In this hearing, two student grant contacts from the student organization will go over the grant application and answer questions from the Grant Allocation Committee.
-If awarded fund, the student organization will receive an award notice within 24 hours following the hearing.
+Applicants will have a hearing in front of the Grant Allocation Committee after the application has been submitted.
+Hearings are scheduled based on the date of travel, rather than the date of submission.
+At this hearing, two student grant contacts from the student organization will go over the grant application and answer questions from the Grant Allocation Committee.
+If awarded funding, the student organization will receive an award notice within 24 hours following the hearing.
 After receiving the award notice, the two student grant contacts from the organization must meet with ASM Financial Staff BEFORE spending any award money.
 The Grant Allocation Committee cannot fund anything (or reimburse for anything) that was purchased before the grant hearing, approval, or before the meeting with the Finance Staff.

-Who to contact for specific questions: The ASM Grant Allocation Chair: grants@asm.wisc.edu or the ASM Travel Fund Financial Specialist: solovey@wisc.edu.
+Who to contact for specific questions: The ASM Grant Allocation Committee Chair: grants@asm.wisc.edu or the ASM Travel Fund Advisor: solovey@wisc.edu.

 Vice Chancellor Funded Event Grants